About Muco – Obstructive Lung (Pulmonary) Diseases

 In healthy persons, a well-hydrated mucus layer is transported rapidly (from the distal airways toward the trachea).
 In muco-obstructive diseases hyper-concentrated (dehydrated) mucus, failed mucus transport, and mucus adhesion to airway surfaces is observed.
 Mucus in the small airways cannot be cleared by cough and accumulates, forming airflow obstruction, infection, and inflammation (Bucher et al 2019).

-MUC5 AC concentrations are significantly and abnormally raised in muco-obstructive diseases like COPD, Asthma, sub type of primary ciliary dyskinesia, and non–cystic fibrosis bronchiectasis — MUC5AC levels are consistent with its in the pathogenesis and lung function decline in muco-obstructive diseases.
+MUC5 AC concentrations is significantly and abnormally raised in muco-obstructive diseases like COPD, Asthma, sub type of primary ciliary dyskinesia, and non–cystic fibrosis bronchiectasis — MUC5AC elevated levels are consistent with the pathogenesis of the disease including obstruction lung function deterioration inflammation, exacerbations and mortality.

 Scroll Up Skip to content